Neighbourhood: North America

 In the United States and Canada, neighbourhoods are often given official or semi-official status through neighbourhood associations, neighbourhood watches or block watches.
 These may regulate such matters as lawn care and fence height, and they may provide such services as block parties, neighbourhood parks and community security.
 In some other places the equivalent organization is the parish, though a parish may have several neighbourhoods within it depending on the area.

 In localities where neighbourhoods do not have an official status, questions can arise as to where one neighbourhood begins and another ends.
 Many cities use districts and wards as official divisions of the city, rather than traditional neighbourhood boundaries.
 ZIP Code boundaries and post office names also sometimes reflect neighbourhood identities.

+South America

+Peru

+In Peru, neighbourhoods are known as urbanizaciones (lit. 'urbanizations'), functionally serving as subdivisions of the country's districts.
+The term usually refers to a planned community whose development furthers the urbanisation process of the populated centre where it is located.
+Santa Beatriz, established in 1921, is considered the country's first modern neighbourhood.